bherbst/bryanherbst.com/_posts/2020-05-04-bottom-sheet-corners.md

 {% endhighlight %}

 #### App-wide bottom sheet dialog theme
-If you only want to shape your bottom sheet dialogs (both `BottomSheetDialog` and `BottomSheetDialogFragment`), you can insted set a `bottomSheetDialogTheme` and `bottomSheetStyle` on your app theme:
+If you only want to shape your bottom sheet dialogs (both `BottomSheetDialog` and `BottomSheetDialogFragment`), you can instead set a `bottomSheetDialogTheme` and `bottomSheetStyle` on your app theme:

 {% highlight xml %}
 <style name="AppTheme" parent="Theme.MaterialComponents.Light.NoActionBar">